cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 other than that you should have no trouble using PureNix.
 It should feel quite natural.

-If you have experience with PureScript and Nix (but not experience with Haskell), PureNix should still be pretty easy.
+If you have experience with PureScript and Nix (but no experience with Haskell), PureNix should still be pretty easy.
 Unlike the main JavaScript backend for PureScript, PureNix is lazy.
 This will feel a little weird at first, but since you already know Nix, this shouldn't be too difficult.